-- 1. Ballots for Faculty Council Officers shall be distributed to all Trumbull full-time faculty via a reliable and agreed upon electronic method. - 2.
-A majority vote of the ballots cast shall be required for election. - 3.
+- 1. Ballots for FC Officers shall be distributed to all FC members via a reliable and agreed upon electronic method. - 2.
+A simple majority vote of the ballots cast shall be required for election. - 3.
 If no candidate receives a majority vote, then a second vote shall be taken between the two leading candidates. - 4.
 The newly elected chairperson, vice-chairperson, and secretary shall assume their duties on June 1, after the election.

-Article VIII: Standing Committees:
+Article VIII: Standing Committees.